frioux/blog/content/pages/perl-2.md

     say $name;

-Ok, so there are a few things to take note here.
+OK, so there are a few things to take note here.
 The =~ is basically the regex operator.
 I'll show more examples later.
 A mnemonic from Dr. Fjord: it always goes $x =~ regex because regexen are magic, just like the ~.
 I used to mix those up when I was a small turtle.